carlacremer/carlacremer.github.io/research.md

 [Advice to UN High-level Panel on Digital Cooperation](https://www.cser.ac.uk/news/advice-un-high-level-panel-digital-cooperation/) co-authored with Dr Luke Kemp, Peter Cihon, Matthijs Michiel Maas, Haydn Belfield, Dr Seán Ó hÉigeartaigh, Jade Leung

 Contributions to report on [Tackling threats to informed decision-making in democratic societies.](https://www.turing.ac.uk/research/publications/tackling-threats-informed-decision-making-democratic-societies)

+#### projects

+I run a seminar series on Epistemic Risk: the risk that arises to an agent and a group of agents from having inaccurate representations of the environment.